josh5555s/josh5555s/README.md

 - 👋 Hi, I’m @josh5555s.
-My primary development stack is Vue, Express, Node, and PostgreSQL.
+My primary development stack is Vue, Django and PostgreSQL.
+I also do Node, Express projects.
 - 👀 I’m interested in contributing to the growing online meditation community space, plus whatever hobby apps I think up.
-- 🌱 I’m currently learning the django rest framework, mitmproxy, and computer networking.
+- 🌱 I’m currently learning the django rest framework, mitmproxy, and API design.
 - 💞️ I’m looking to collaborate on anything that sounds like a good time.
 - 📫 You can reach me at joshshindler@gmail.com.